 John was brought up in the Falkirk area and has been a long-time member of Falkirk Free Church serving as clerk of the Deacon's Court for the past 6 years or so.
 He worked for the Civil Service most of his career and now regards himself as "semi-retired".
 He is married to Wilma and lives in Stirling.

 Robert Park is a born Hebridean from the Isle of Coll originally but now lives in the Falkirk area with his wife Liz.
 His late father the Rev Robert Park was a serving Free Church minister which gave him the great pleasure of being brought up in a Christian household.
 Most of his life he worked in the financial related industry but now as he heads towards retirement he works in the vehicle inspection field.

 Nathan grew up in the far North West (of Scotland).
 He and his wife Lauren met at Kingussie High School after he moved there in 2009.
 They got married in 2015 and moved to Falkirk.
 Nathan works for a local company as a construction labourer.

 Lauren is a born and bred Aviemore girl.
 She moved to Edinburgh to study Business Management at Queen Margaret University.
 She now works in the Finance Department at Stirling University and is studying for her C.A.

 Neil Fellows is our sound engineer For many years with the late George Macdonald he has faithfully recorded the weekly services, winter lectures and other events.

 Steven Randall manages the church website and also serves as a sound engineer.
-He is currently participating in a Gap Year with Scripture Union Scotland.
+He is currently studying Theology at Edinburgh Theological Seminary.

 Luke Randall does the multimedia projection and is our church cleaner.
 He is currently studying journalism at Stirling University.